Tutorial

 - Performance: Zero-cost abstractions, comparable to C/C++

-- Concurrency: Fearless concurrency without data races
+- Concurrency: Compiler-checked thread safety, no data races

-- Community: Helpful, welcoming, thorough documentation
+- Community: Welcoming, with thorough documentation

 Additional Resources

-- Rust by Example - Learn by doing
+- Rust by Example: learn by doing

-- Rust Playground - Try Rust in the browser
+- Rust Playground: try Rust in the browser

-- Docs.rs - Documentation for all crates
+- Docs.rs: documentation for all published crates

-- Crates.io - Rust package registry
+- Crates.io: Rust package registry

 Rust Version